guhan-tofu/BattleShip/README.md

 `pip install pytest-cov`

-To run the tests, use the following command in terminal:
+To run the tests, use the following command:

 Windows: